dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 * Black-list management, which enables a DOTS client to inform the DOTS server about sources to suppress.

-* White-list, which enables a DOTS client to inform the DOTS server about sources that should always be accepted.
+* White-list management, which enables a DOTS client to inform the DOTS server about sources from which traffic should always be accepted.

 Note that while it is possible to exchange the above information before, during or after a DDoS attack, DOTS requires reliable delivery of the above